 If beer is more your thing, don’t miss one of Rome’s excellent craft beer bars.
 Eight of my favourite Roman craft beer pubs are listed here.
 Otherwise, if you’re a fan of mixology, winter is a great time to explore some of Rome’s classiest cocktail bars.
 Near the Vatican, Chorus Café is a theatre bar (and more) offering some of the best cocktails in town.

 We also like Metropolita, in north Rome, for well-priced cocktails in art deco-inspired surroundings.
-Grab a cocktail in Prati at StileLibero RistoArt, visit Rome’s only dedicated Gin Bar, The Gin Corner, or try Santo in Trastevere to order from some of the city’s best hipster barmen, with great modern cuisine to boot.
+Head east to Pigneto’s funkiest cocktail bar in the shape of Co.So Cocktail & Social, or visit Rome’s only dedicated Gin Bar, The Gin Corner.
+Otherwise, try Santo in Trastevere to order from some of the city’s best hipster barmen, with great modern cuisine to boot.
 One of my favourite things to do in winter in Rome.

 Upmarket dining club Palmerie in north Rome is a great destination if you like your cocktails with a side of sushi and the cool set.
 Reservations recommended.